Local complementation in Banach spaces and its preservation under free constructions: Local complementation under a free functor

 \section{Local complementation under a free functor}

 Let $\cC_2\subseteq \cB$.
 Given a Banach space $Z\in \Obj(\cC_2)$, we can consider its bidual space $Z^{**}$.
-We may wonder if we can add in some way the remaining operations to $Z^{**}$ in order to make it an object of $\cC_2$, and in such a way that the restriction of those operations to $Z$ respect the original structure of $Z$ in $\cC_2$ (in other words, the canonical inclusion $j\colon Z\To Z^{**}$ is a morphism of $\cC_2$).
-If we can do this for all $Z\in \Obj(\cC_2)$, then we will say that $\cC_2$ is \emph{closed under biduals}.
-Examples of this would be the categories of Banach spaces, Banach lattices, or $p$-convex Banach lattices (see \cite[Proposition 1.d.4]{lita} for the latest assertion).
+If we can extend the operations in $Z$ to $Z^{**}$ in order to make it an object of $\cC_2$, then the canonical inclusion $j\colon Z\To Z^{**}$ is a $\cC_2$-morphism.
+We say that $\cC_2$ is \emph{closed under biduals} if we can do this for all $Z\in \Obj(\cC_2)$ and in this case we consider each bidual space $Z^{**}$ endowed with an extension of the operations in $Z$ which might not be unique.
+Examples of this are the categories of Banach spaces, Banach lattices, or $p$-convex Banach lattices (see \cite[Proposition 1.d.4]{lita} for the final assertion).